darkblockgaming/ReplayCraft/docs/supported-actions.md

 - block interaction
 - armour
 - shield
-- elytra (Not during flight)
+- elytra

-## Un-Supported Actions
-?> These actions are currently not supported but are being worked on:
 - sleeping
 - flying
 - swimming
 - climbing
 - gliding
-- block placement via items ie Powder Snow
+- Powder snow
+- lava source blocks
+- water source blocks
+- Entity Tracking
+- PVE
+- PVP

+!> Source blocks created by the games mechanics are not recorded.
+Ie placing two source blocks to create four source blocks of water only two will be cleared and played back via the replay system.

+## Un-Supported Actions
+?> These actions are currently not supported but might be possible at some point.
 - Some redstone items and actions
+- Crossbow
+- Brush
+- Food items